OneKey-Network/addressability-framework/mvp-spec/README.md

 The Prebid Addressability Framework (PAF) is a set of technical standards, UX requirements, and mandatory contractual terms designed to improve addressable advertising across the open internet.

-This directory contains functional and technical specifications for a minimum viable product (MVP).
+This directory contains technical specifications for a minimum viable product (MVP).

 ## Overview